liwuqiong/liwuqiong.github.io/_posts/2024-02/2024-2-5-Driving home after 4 years' absence of Spring Festival.md

 It's near Chinese Spring Festival which is at 2-9.

-Today I drive home from Beijing to Zhengzhou, a provincial capital in the middle of China.
+Today I drive home from Beijing to Zhengzhou, a provincial capital（Henan province) in the middle of China.

 I haven't been home for celebrating Spring Festival for 4 years since the pandemic of Covid-19.
 The Chinese government did't allow or advocate people go home for fear of virus spreading due to large population movement.